Battlefield 1942: Secret Weapons of WWII: Reception

 Battlefield 1942: Secret Weapons of WWII received "generally favorable reviews", albeit less than the original Battlefield 1942 or The Road to Rome, according to the review aggregation website Metacritic.

 Almost all reviews reflected positively on the amount of variety added to the game without turning players off from the original draw of the series.
 GameSpy listed as a pro that it had "lots of fun new vehicles; some outstanding new maps."
 GameSpot said that "its additions are extremely enjoyable to play around with and, in some cases, really change the gameplay of the original in new and intriguing ways."
 IGN noted that "the new super weapons are brilliantly incorporated in to the gameplay."

 Criticisms included that the proportion of content to retail price was too low.
 In GameSpot's review of the game, it claimed, "considering how much it retails for, it probably could have offered more."
 GameSpy listed as the con that "some of the maps are clunkers; $30 is too much for the limited content here."
 Also, some critics disliked the fanciful nature of many of the new weapons and vehicles introduced by the expansion.
 IGN summarized its reaction in its review of the game: "Secret Weapons of WWII, while based in historical equipment and encounters, nevertheless offers up a steroid-enhanced version of the regular game with plenty of new weapons that were on the cutting edge of technology (or merely on the drawing board) at the close of the Second World War.
 For some players this extra touch of Hollywood seems a bit out of place relative to the previous games."

 The editors of Computer Gaming World presented Secret Weapons of WWII with their 2003 "Expansion Pack of the Year" award.
 They wrote, "It's good to see that the folks at Digital Illusions didn't rest on their laurels when putting together this add-on."

-At the first Spike Video Game Awards in 2003, Secret Weapons of WWII was nominated for the "Best First Person Action" category, but lost to Call of Duty.
+At the first Spike Video Game Awards in 2003, Secret Weapons of WWII was nominated in the "Best First Person Action" category, but lost to Call of Duty; at the AIAS' 7th Annual Interactive Achievement Awards, it also received a nomination for "Computer First-Person Action Game of the Year", yet ultimately lost to Call of Duty as well.